Are you concerned about a loved one’s relationship with substances, screens, gambling, or other behaviors? You don’t have to navigate this alone.

 Do you treat the person with the addiction directly?

-Depending on the situation, we may provide outpatient therapy to the individual as part of a broader treatment plan.
-Our primary focus in this service, however, is on assessing the situation and providing support to the family.
-When a higher level of care is indicated, we will help coordinate that referral.
+Depending on the situation, we may provide counseling support directly to the individual.
+Our primary focus, however, is assessing the situation, supporting the family, and guiding next steps.
+If a higher level of care is needed, we will coordinate appropriate referrals.

 What types of addiction does this service cover?